 Of course!
 The majority of my weddings happen in Yorkshire, Derbyshire & The Lakes, but I'm more than happy to cover further afield.
 Just get in touch for a chat and we can discuss your requirements.

 Whilst I choose not to permanently hold items of stock or decor as part of my collection, I do design wedding days.
 As part of my ethos, individuality is key so when I design your day, it is one of a kind and bespoke to you.
 Usually, couples include this service within either my full planning or partial planning service and I will design their day, as well as source the relevant suppliers to ensure this is top-notch.
 This can include suppliers such as florists, furniture, linen & stationary - whatever it takes to create the vision.
 I will then also coordinate, the design elements during the set up of your wedding day.
 If there's something else, I can help you with - do let me know as I'm always happy to chat.

 Will a wedding planner take over?

-Each planner works differently however its incredibly important to me that you are still the centre of your wedding.
-Decisions regarding your wedding will always remain yours and although I can part advice and expertise you are the client and decision maker in your wedding.
+Each planner works differently however it's incredibly important to me that you are still the centre of your wedding.
+Decisions regarding your wedding will always remain yours and although I can part advice and expertise you are the client and decision-maker in your wedding planning.

 What are your deposit information and payment terms?